Meta Begins Testing Generative AI Elements for Facebook and Instagram Ads

 The tools could be very helpful in putting together multiple creative elements, which, when paired with Meta’s Advantage+ targeting, could give Meta’s ad systems more creative options to then show to each user, which could help to improve ad performance.

-There are some limitations with these tools as well, and you do need to keep a close eye on each generated element, in case the system confuses itself and pumps out rubbish.
-But these are some of the best ways to utilize the capacity of generative AI, not as a replacement, but as a complement to existing processes, which can give you more options and considerations to weigh up.
+There are some limitations with these tools as well, and you do need to keep a close eye on each generated element in case the system confuses itself and pumps out rubbish.
+But these are some of the best ways to utilize the capacity of generative AI, not as a replacement, but as a complement to existing processes, which can give you more options and considerations to weigh.

 Speaking of Advantage+, Meta’s also incorporating some new targeting options into its Advantage+ campaigns, which will provide more ways to reach your ideal target audience.